cloudnative-pg/plugin-barman-cloud/web/docs/usage.md

         cpu: "500m"
 ```

-When the plugin is enabled, the sidecar is automatically injected into each
-PostgreSQL instance pod.
-Even if you define multiple `ObjectStore` resources,
-only one sidecar will run per instance.
-If a replica cluster also archives WALs
-to a different `ObjectStore`, the sidecar will use the resource settings from the
+The plugin injects a sidecar in the recovery job and in the PostgreSQL
+instance Pods when needed.

+When this happens, the sidecar will manage multiple `ObjectStore`
+resources:

+1. the target object store, where WAL files and backups will
+   be written

+2. the replica source object store, used by the log-shipping designated
+   primary to get the WAL files

+3. the recovery object store, used when creating the cluster from an
+   existing backup (used only by the recovery job)

+The resources defined by the recovery object store will be used when
-`ObjectStore` referenced by the archiving plugin, not the one in the
+injecting the sidecar in the recovery job.

+If a sidecar is needed by PG instances pod, the resources defined in
+the target object store will be used.
+Should this object store be not
+defined, the replica object store will be used.

-`.spec.externalClusters` section.
-Changes to the sidecar configuration will be
+Changes to the sidecar configuration will be applied on the next
-applied on the next reconciliation of the `Cluster` resources it.
+reconciliation of the `Cluster` resources it.